Faster Verified Explanations for Neural Networks: Implementation

 \subsection{FaVeX}

-\textbf{Restricted-Space Attack.} We run the novel restricted-space counterfactual search described in Section~\ref{subsec:attack} only if the preliminary PGD-10 attack (see Section~\ref{sec:impl-verifier}) fails to find counterexample.
-We execute several searches for counterexample ($128$) in parallel over the GPU, starting from different points in the restricted search space.
+\subparagraph*{Restricted-Space Counterfactual Search.} We run the novel restricted-space counterfactual search described in Section~\ref{subsec:attack} only if the preliminary PGD-10 attack (see Section~\ref{sec:impl-verifier}) fails to find counterexamples.
+We execute several (i.e., $128$) searches for counterexamples in parallel over the GPU, starting from different points in the restricted search space.
 Specifically, we include both the extrema of the search-space (the interval lower and upper bounds), and a series of starting points sampled uniformly within the interval.
-PGD-10~\cite{Madry2018} is then run for each of these starting points, using the minimal logit difference as loss function.
+PGD-10~\cite{Madry2018} is then run for each of these starting points, using the minimal logit difference as loss function: we call this implementation \textbf{Restricted-Space Attack (RSA)}.

-\textbf{Traversal.} Our traversal strategy (cf. Section~\ref{subsec:favex}) requires as many calls to the analyzer $a$ as the number of input features.
-In practice, we execute a number of these in parallel (all, on smaller networks) on a GPU.
+\subparagraph*{Traversal.} Our traversal strategy (cf. Section~\ref{subsec:favex}) requires as many calls to the analyzer $a$ as the number of input features.
+In practice, we execute a number of these in parallel on a GPU.
 We consider two analyzers: $\alpha$-CROWN~\cite{Xu21}, and the less expensive IBP~\cite{Gowal19,Gehr18}.